Ptolemy XI Alexander: king of the Ptolemaic Empire, ruled briefly in 80.

 - 100 Ptolemy XI Alexander is proclaimed king and co-ruler

-- 89: Outbreak of the Second Mithradatic War: king Mithridates VI of Pontus attacks the Roman possessions in Asia
+- 89: Outbreak of the Second Mithridatic War: king Mithridates VI Eupator of Pontus attacks the Roman possessions in Asia

 - 88: Ptolemy XI Alexander and the other princes are handed over to Mithridates, but the young man can escape, flees to the Roman general Sulla.
 At the same time, Ptolemy IX Soter expels Ptolemy X Alexander from Egypt.
 Ptolemy XI Alexander is forced to remain in Sulla's company, and stays in Rome.